-Differences between fixed and adjustable rate loans
+Differences between adjustable and fixed rate loans

-With a fixed-rate loan, your monthly payment never changes for the life of the loan.
-The longer you pay, the more of your payment goes toward principal.
+A fixed-rate loan features a fixed payment over the life of your loan.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-For the most part monthly payments for your fixed-rate mortgage will increase very little.
+For the most part monthly payments on your fixed-rate mortgage will increase very little.

 Have questions about mortgage loans?
 Call us at (443) 619-7900.
 It's our job to answer these questions and many others, so we're happy to help!